eonlabs-research/rsr-fsa/README.md

 - There is no expectation of loss.
 Profit is the only thing that is simulated.
 - Extended asset value (EAV) stagnation is always less than two (2) months.
 - You have the option of changing the duration of the stagnation, which can be 1 or 2 months.
 EonLabs will not accept anything longer than a two-month period because it would fail the WBSUP's minimum requirements (i.e. exceed the risk tolerance as defined by WPSUP).
-- The terms `L-th month`, `D`, and `Z` refer to a one-time license fee (or a sign-on bonus in the case of full-time employment) that can be built into the simulation.
+- The terms `L-th month`, `D`, and `Z` refer to a one-time fee to pay for predetermined intellectual properties (e.g. software algorithms) or a sign-on bonus (in the case of full-time employment) that can be built into the simulation.

 The default parameter settings for `fsa simulation.py` are not set in stone.
 Researchers (RSR) are encouraged to play around with the parameters until they find a set of settings that they can submit to EonLabs for consideration.